SajjadMaralani/SajjadMaralani/README.md

 ###

-<p align="left">My name is Sajjad Maralani and I'm a Computer Engineering student, from Tehran.</p>
+<p align="left">My name is Sajjad Maralani and I'm a Computer Engineering student.</p>

 ###